Stephanie Nelson |

 7. Don’t shop for back-to-school supplies at Target without checking the Target app.

-Target app with the back to school page open on the screen.
+A person's hands holding a phone above a Target shopping cart with the Target app's back to school page open on the screen.

 Never, I repeat — never shop at Target without the Target app ever again.

-When you have the Target app, you’ll get access to Target Circle offers like a percentage off a certain department (ahem — school supplies!). *You’ll also get 1% back on everything you buy.
-Actually, now through August 26, teachers, school staff, and college students can save 20% with Target Circle.
+When you have the Target app, you’ll get access to Target Circle offers like a percentage off a certain department (ahem — school supplies!).
+Plus, school staff and college students can save 20% with exclusive Target Circle discounts at the end of July.

 8. Go back-to-school shopping for Target for $5 gift card deals.